justicedemocrats/new-site/src/pages/issues/the-new-new-deal.md

 ---
-templateKey: issue-fragment
+templateKey: ignore-fragment
 title: The New New Deal
 subtitle: 'Repair our crumbling infrastructure, revive our towns & cities.'
 icon: /img/chemex.jpb
 ---

 Repair our crumbling infrastructure, revive our towns & cities.